Rudder: Ancient Egypt

 Rowing oars set aside for steering appeared on large Egyptian vessels long before the time of Menes (3100 BC).
-In the Old Kingdom (2686 BC – 2134 BC) as many as five steering oars are found on each side of passenger boats.
+In the Old Kingdom (2686–2134 BC) as many as five steering oars are found on each side of passenger boats.
 The tiller, at first a small pin run through the stock of the steering oar, can be traced to the fifth dynasty (2504–2347 BC).
 Both the tiller and the introduction of an upright steering post abaft reduced the usual number of necessary steering oars to one each side.
-Single steering oars put on the stern can be found in a number of tomb models of the time, particularly during the Middle Kingdom when tomb reliefs suggests them commonly employed in Nile navigation.
-The first literary reference appears in the works of the Greek historian Herodotus (484-424 BC), who had spent several months in Egypt: "They make one rudder, and this is thrust through the keel", probably meaning the crotch at the end of the keel (as depicted in the "Tomb of Menna").
+Single steering oars put on the stern can be found in several tomb models of the time, particularly during the Middle Kingdom when tomb reliefs suggest them commonly employed in Nile navigation.
+The first literary reference appears in the works of the Greek historian Herodotus (484–424 BC), who had spent several months in Egypt: "They make one rudder, and this is thrust through the keel", probably meaning the crotch at the end of the keel (as depicted in the "Tomb of Menna").

 In Iran, oars mounted on the side of ships for steering are documented from the 3rd millennium BCE in artwork, wooden models, and even remnants of actual boats.

 Ancient Rome

-Roman navigation used sexillie quarter steering oars that went in the Mediterranean through a long period of constant refinement and improvement, so that by Roman times ancient vessels reached extraordinary sizes.
+Roman navigation used sexillie quarter steering oars that went in the Mediterranean through a long period of constant refinement and improvement so that by Roman times ancient vessels reached extraordinary sizes.
 The strength of the steering oar lay in its combination of effectiveness, adaptability and simpleness.
 Roman quarter steering oar mounting systems survived mostly intact through the medieval period.

 By the first half of the 1st century AD, steering gear mounted on the stern were also quite common in Roman river and harbour craft as proved from reliefs and archaeological finds (Zwammerdam, Woerden 7).
 A tomb plaque of Hadrianic age shows a harbour tug boat in Ostia with a long stern-mounted oar for better leverage.
 The boat already featured a spritsail, adding to the mobility of the harbour vessel.
 Further attested Roman uses of stern-mounted steering oars includes barges under tow, transport ships for wine casks, and diverse other ship types.
 A large river barge found at the mouth of the Rhine near Zwammerdam featured a large steering gear mounted on the stern.
-According to new research, the advanced Nemi ships, the palace barges of emperor Caligula (37-41 AD), may have featured 14 m long rudders.
+According to new research, the advanced Nemi ships, the palace barges of emperor Caligula (37–41 AD), may have featured 14-m-long rudders.